-Toyota Highlander owners have reported 21 problems linked to headlights (under the exterior lighting category).
+Toyota Highlander owners have reported 23 problems related to headlights (under the exterior lighting category).

-The vehicle is a 2013 Toyota Highlander.
 When the headlights are on dim, visibility is not adequate.
 A distinct black line appears across the horizon above which the driver cannot see.
-The failure date was Oct.
-1, 2013.

 See all problems of the 2013 Toyota Highlander.

-Vehicle identification number (VIN) of the vehicle is 5TDBK3EH9B_.
-There was crash involved with this problem.
-The vehicle was a 2011 Toyota Highlander.
+The contact owns a 2011 Toyota Highlander.
 The contact stated that the low beam headlights failed.
 The low beam would not provide adequate lighting coverage.
 As a result, a deer crashed into the vehicle.
 The contact was not able to avoid the crash due to failed visibility coverage.
 The contact was not injured and a police report was not filed.
 The vehicle was taken to the dealer several times for the failure prior to the crash.
 The dealer aligned the headlights several times however, the failure was not corrected.
 The dealer stated that the headlight design was a manufacturing defect that could not be corrected.
 The vehicle was not repaired.
 The manufacturer was made aware of the failure.
 The failure mileage was 25,000 and the current mileage was 32,000.
-This problem occurred on Dec.
-12, 2012.

 See all problems of the 2011 Toyota Highlander.

-The vehicle was a 2006 Toyota Highlander.
-The vehicle's vehicle identification number (VIN) was JTEDP21A46_.
 Day running lights are burning through the lenses of both headlights.
 The lenses have large white spots on the area in front of the running light bulbs.
 The bulbs of the running lights are bulging .
 There may be a fire hazard.
-This headlights problem happened on Friday, December 7, 2012.

 See all problems of the 2006 Toyota Highlander.

-The vehicle's vehicle identification number (VIN) is JTEEW21A76_.
-The reporting person's vehicle is a 2006 Toyota Highlander hybrid.
+The contact owns a 2006 Toyota Highlander hybrid.
 The contact stated that the headlight became excessively hot and melted the cover.
 The dealer notified the manufacturer and the manufacturer agreed to cover the cost of the parts needed for repairs but not the labor costs.
 No repairs were performed.
 The current and the failure mileages were 86,900.
-This headlights problem happened on 11/06/11.

-The vehicle involved is a 2010 Toyota Highlander.
+The contact owns a 2010 Toyota Highlander.
 The contact stated that when he turned the headlights on, he could not see objects on the side of the vehicle.
 While driving approximately 35 mph and various speeds if he hit a dip or curve in the road, the visibility would drop to less than 2 feet in front of him.
 He noticed the issue difference whenever he had to use the headlights.
 He took the vehicle to the dealer and was informed that there was no solution to the problem.
 He called the manufacturer and was advised to file a lemon law complaint.
 The current mileage was approximately 3,500.
 The failure mileage was approximately 60.
 Updated 03/19/10.
 The windshield had to be replaced due to hairline cracks forming, the heated seats were not heating properly, the skid control light had illuminated and the dash lights would blink intermittently.
 Updated 07/27/jb.
-It was Monday, November 23, 2009 when this headlights issue occurred.

 See all problems of the 2010 Toyota Highlander.